-- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is unfavorable due to increases in liabilities over the past few years.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to decreases in liabilities since 2014.
 Changes in liabilities have an adverse effect on the indicator.
-The incline in 2015 is based on increased cash and investments in the utility fund which is used to fund reserves.
-The decrease in 2016 and 2017 was due to increases in vouchers and contracts payable as a direct result of increased construction projects in the Utility and Airport funds.
+The primary reason for the increase in 2018 was due to decreases in contracts payable as a direct result of decreased construction projects at the Airport related to the completion of the VT Mobile Aerospace and Engineering, Inc. maintenance, repair and overhaul expansion.